-The GAW Programme has established two WCCs for CH4, the Swiss Federal Laboratory for Materials Testing and Research (Empa), Dübendorf, Switzerland; and the Japan Meteorological Agency (JMA), Tokyo, Japan (WMO, 2017).
-In addition, the Central Calibration Laboratory for CH4 has been established at NOAA/ESRL (Dlugokencky et al., 2005; WMO, 2017).
+The GAW Programme has established two WCCs for CH4, the Swiss Federal Laboratory for Materials Testing and Research (Empa), Dübendorf, Switzerland; and the Japan Meteorological Agency (JMA), Tokyo, Japan (WMO, 2017a).
+In addition, the Central Calibration Laboratory for CH4 has been established at NOAA/ESRL (Dlugokencky et al., 2005; WMO, 2017a).

 The WMO X2004 (NOAA04) scale has been designated as the Primary scale of the GAW Programme.
-This scale results in CH4 mole fractions that are a factor of 1.0124 higher than the previous scale (NOAA/CMDL83) used by NOAA/ESRL (Dlugokencky et al., 2005).
-The new WMO X2004A (NOAA04A) scale was updated 7 July 2015.
-Revisions to conversion factors will be small, but must be re-evaluated.
-Until they are revised, use conversion factors for WMO X2004.
+This scale results in CH_4 mole fractions that are a factor of 1.0124 higher than the previous scale (NOAA/CMDL83) used by NOAA/ESRL (Dlugokencky et al., 2005).
+The new WMO X2004A (NOAA04A) scale was updated on 7 July 2015.
+Revision of conversion factors will be minor, but re-evaluation is necessary.
+Conversion factors for WMO X2004 will be used until the revision is complete.